 To ensure the proper oversight and governance of this designation process, Sport Wales has established the NSG.
 This group will be made up of representatives from Sport Wales, the Welsh Sport Association, Commonwealth Games Wales and the Welsh Government.

-Applications to the group must be made by the national governing body for that activity.
+Applications to the group should ideally be made through the national governing body.
 The application process opened on Thursday 19th November.

 The time between application and decision will depend on individual application and the extent of the information needed to ensure a thorough analysis of the submission.

 What should be the basis for applications?

 In seeking a designation, the applicant must demonstrate why it is necessary and which restrictions in the national coronavirus rules prevent the activity from occurring without the exemption that elite status designation provides.

 Designations should only be sought where it is necessary to ensure: